saggypatel/agngular-storybook-starter/README.md

 # NG-Storybook

-This project is storybook + angular library stater.
+This project is storybook + angular library starter.
 It fixes the problem of loading global styles into storybook.
-Please note that this project uses the beta version of storybook (6.4.0-alpha.22).
+This project uses the beta version of storybook (6.4.0-alpha.22).

 ## Development server